Peter Young (activist)

 Peter Daniel Young is an American animal rights activist.
 He was the first American indicted by a federal grand jury on charges of Animal Enterprise Terrorism related to fur farm raids in Iowa, South Dakota, and Wisconsin in 1997.
-He was in hiding for seven years before being arrested in San Jose and sentenced to two years' imprisonment in 2005.
+He went into hiding for seven years before being arrested in San Jose and sentenced to two years' imprisonment in 2005.
 Young was released in February, 2007.

 Early life

 Young grew up in Los Gatos, California.
 At the age of nine, his family moved to Mercer Island, Washington, near Seattle, where he graduated from Mercer Island High School in 1995.
 He became vegan in 1994.
 Young describes himself as becoming more aware of animal testing and factory farming after visiting a chicken slaughterhouse in the Seattle Chinatown-International District.
 Vegan straight edge bands like Vegan Reich, Earth Crisis, and Raid also contributed to his awareness: "The vegan straightedge scene is directly responsible for the course my life has taken."
 He participated in a campus animal rights group at the University of Washington, but was not a student there.

 He was arrested in 1997 with several local activists for squatting a Mercer Island home owned by the Department of Transportation.
 Inside the home, police found books on explosives, animal tranquilizers, and ALF literature.
 Young was named by police as a suspect in recent vandalism at fast food restaurants and one incident at a local mink farm.